Wanindu Hasaranga: Domestic and franchise career

 In August 2021, Hasaranga was included in the Royal Challengers Bangalore squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
 He made his IPL debut on 20 September 2021 against Kolkata Knight Riders.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.

 In the 2022 IPL Auction, Hasaranga was bought by the Royal Challengers Bangalore.
+He delivered his best bowling figures in an IPL match and the best for any bowler at the Wankhede Stadium when he took 5 for 18 against Sunrisers Hyderabad in May 2022.
 In April 2022, he was bought by the Manchester Originals for the 2022 season of The Hundred in England.
 In July 2022, he was signed by the Kandy Falcons for the third edition of the Lanka Premier League.
 In 2022, Hasaranga was signed up by Quetta Gladiators for the PSL 8.

 In 2022, Hasaranga was signed by Desert Vipers in International League T20.
 He played for Desert Vipers in 2023, he ended up being third highest wicket-taker scalping 9 wickets.

-Hasaranga will be playing the Major League Cricket in the USA, as he was signed by Washington Freedom in 2023.
+Hasaranga played the Major League Cricket in the US, as he was signed by Washington Freedom in 2023.
+Before 2024 IPL, the Royal Challengers Bangalore released Hasaranga and was signed by Sunrisers Hyderabad for Rs.
+1.5 crore in the auction.
+In the IPL 2025 auction, he was acquired by Rajasthan Royals for INR 5.25 crores.